idaholab/Malcolm-Helm/README.md

 test-pod                                           0/1     Completed   0          7m31s
 ```

-The PerstentVolumeClaim should make a new directory in the NFS export and the Pod is designed to exit after creating a `SUCCESS` file in that directory.
-The test-pod shows a status of `Completed` because the pod already started, created the file, and exited.
+The PerstentVolumeClaim should make a new directory in the NFS export and the pod is designed to exit after creating a `SUCCESS` file in that directory. `test-pod` shows a status of `Completed` because the pod already started, created the file, and exited.
 Check the NFS directory to verify a new directory has been created and it contains a file named `SUCCESS`.

 ```bash
 $ ls -al